Spain or Portugal? Which is the best Iberian destination?

 Puerto Banus in Marbella, Spain

-Portugal has 17 sites (16 cultural and 1 natural) while Spain is home to 48 (42 cultural, 4 natural, and 2 mixed) sites.
-The Portuguese number is impressive, but Spain is the 3rd country with more UNESCO sites inscribed.
-You’ll have more sites in both countries than you can visit so this won’t be a problem.
-You’ll find aqueducts, walls, fortifications, cathedrals, bridges, complete city centers and old towns, monasteries, and mosques/Cathedrals, Moorish Palaces, and so much more!
+Portugal has 17 sites (16 cultural and 1 natural), while Spain has 48 (42 cultural, 4 natural, and 2 mixed).
+The Portuguese number is impressive, but Spain is the 3rd country with the most UNESCO sites inscribed.

 What is Portugal famous for?